-“Should we focus on SEO or PPC?” is a question we get from businesses often.
+“Should we focus on SEO or PPC?” is a question we get from B2B and B2C businesses often.
 And it’s a good one.

-Everyone knows the best way to get your target audience to your website is by showing up on the first page of an online search, but not everyone knows the best way to do that.
+Everyone knows the best way to get your target audience to your website is by showing up on the first page of the search engines, but not everyone knows the best way to do that.

 And the answer is: It depends on your goals.

-Besides relishing a good analogy, I like to use the “rent or own” question because like choosing to buy a house – or not – search engine marketing is an important investment.
+Besides relishing a good analogy, I like to use the “rent or own” question because like choosing to buy a house – or not – search engine marketing is an important investment for any business.

-Here’s how to properly assess whether SEO or PPC, or both, is right for you.
+Here’s how to properly assess whether SEO or PPC, or both, is right for your business.

 Benefits of SEO: Build It, Own It

 First, let’s talk about what SEO is.
 SEO, which stands for search engine optimization, is a methodology used to increase the visibility of a website or web page in a search engine’s unpaid results.
 This is often referred to as “natural” or “organic” results.

 When you build a house, or any kind of structure, it takes time to build it.
 SEO takes time too, but once you build it, you own it.